 Consequently, many banks look for proof of your ownership.
 That starts with a separate EIN, which is easily obtainable through www.irs-ein-tax-id.com.
 Some banks also require other documentation, such as a business license.
 You may also have to provide the legal name of your business, known as the “DBA,” or “doing business as” moniker, as well as your business address.

 Even though not every bank requires an EIN to open a business account, there are still reasons to have one.
 Most importantly, an EIN gives you a clear way to keep your business and personal finances separate.
 This is very important for tax-filing purposes, as well as for the health of your business.
 In addition, confusing or mixing the two can also put your company at risk in both the corporate and personal sense.
 For instance, you could inadvertently expose yourself to personal liability if you are not treating your business as a separate entity.
-That could end up bad for not only you, but your company, shareholders and customers, as well.
+That could end up bad for not only you, but your company, shareholders and clients, as well.

 If you are uncertain, log on to www.irs-ein-tax-id.com and get the information you need to make the right decision for you and your company.